-All FSMA firms and firms providing payment services or e-money services, are subject to the Principles for Businesses (PRIN).
-This is a general statement of the fundamental obligations of regulated firms.
-This includes maintaining adequate financial resources (See Principle 4 - Financial Prudence in PRIN 2.1.1).
+All FSMA firms and UK authorised firms providing payment services or issuing electronic money, are subject to the Principles for Businesses (PRIN).
+PRIN is a general statement of the fundamental obligations of regulated firms.
+It includes maintaining adequate financial resources (See Principle 4 - Financial Prudence in PRIN 2.1.1, subject to PRIN 3.1.1A).